Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization

 \subsection{Results and Discussion}

-We summarize all the experiments in \cref{tab:experiment_summary} and provide the detailed results of the individual experiments in \crefrange{table:results_slippery}{table:results_paralysis}. \cref{fig:evaluation_paralysis_cheetah_front_one} visualizes the episode return for one experiment throughout the changing tasks, demonstrating both the quantitative and qualitative performance difference between EPPO variations and our baselines.
-The remaining episode return curves are provided in \crefrange{fig:evaluation_slippery}{fig:evaluation_paralysis_cheetah} in the appendix.
-Our experimental findings are as follows:
+We present the detailed results of the experiments in \cref{table:results_slippery} and \cref{table:results_paralysis}.
+We also provide experimental result visualizations in \cref{appsec:result_visualizations}, illustrating episode returns throughout the changing tasks and demonstrating both quantitative and qualitative performance differences between EPPO variants and our baselines.

-\begin{enumerate}[label=\emph{(\roman*)}] \item \emph{Evidential value learning mitigates overfitting.} All EPPO variants achieve better task adaptation than the baselines, as reflected in the final return scores.
-The regularization scheme in evidential value learning prevents the model from overfitting to specific tasks, thanks to the probabilistic modeling of the value function. \item \emph{Evidential value learning accelerates convergence and improves training stability while preserving plasticity.} Evidential value learning learns more efficiently and reaches final performance faster, as evident from the AULC scores.
-By maintaining flexibility in the value function throughout training, evidential value learning reduces loss of plasticity. \item \emph{Optimistic exploration boosts performance.} EPPO variants with optimistic exploration outperform the baselines across both metrics, including their exploitation-focused counterpart. \item EPPO$_\text{ind}$ \emph{improves over} EPPO$_\text{cor}$.
-This is because EPPO$_\text{ind}$ explores in a more myopic way. \end{enumerate}